wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" href="https://www.youtube.com/watch?v=L6K_8dOFR5w" title="Tips to Pass the CKAD Exam from CloudAcademy">VIDEO:</a>:
 If you're here for advice on how to pass the CKAD, here is my advice:

-1. You're given access only to Kubernetes official documentation, so get used to navigating that set of pages.
-Foresake all other docs and utilities (Helm, Service Mesh, etc.) until after you pass (and get a job using Kubernetes).
+1. PROTIP: Instead of trying to memorize everything, during the test you're given access only to <a target="_blank" href="https://kubernetes.io/docs/home/">Kubernetes official documentation</a>, get used to navigating those set of pages to look stuff up.
 NOTE: There is support for other languages other than English.
+Foresake all other docs and utilities until after you pass (and get a real job using Kubernetes where you would consider Service Mesh, <a href="#Kustomize">Kustomize</a>, <a href="#Jsonnet">Jsonnet</a>, etc.).

-1. Instead of multiple choice questions, K8s exam consists of <strong>task-based practical responses while SSH'd into live clusters</strong> .
+1. PROTIP: Instead of multiple choice questions, K8s exam consists of <strong>task-based practical responses while SSH'd into live clusters</strong> .
 So first minute into the exam, configure your Terminal with keyboard shortcuts (such as k instead of kubectl), and use command abbreviations.

-1. Learn to be proficient at the text editor that come with Ubuntu Linux, which is vi.
+1. PROTIP: Learn to be proficient at the text editor that come with Ubuntu Linux, which is vi.

-1. Study using <a target="_blank" href="https://kodekloud.com/courses/labs-certified-kubernetes-application-developer/">KodeKloud</a>'s gamified hands-on troubleshooting pedagogy that moves you logically through 49 topics.
+1. PROTIP: Study using <a target="_blank" href="https://kodekloud.com/courses/labs-certified-kubernetes-application-developer/">KodeKloud</a>'s gamified hands-on troubleshooting pedagogy that moves you logically through 49 topics.
 Quizzes follow each topic.
 You can access it via Udemy.com.

 1. Each exam includes one free fail retake.